 Care should be taken to avoid the following practices because they increase the risk of development of resistance and could ultimately result in ineffective therapy:

 - Too frequent and repeated use of anthelmintics from the same class, over an extended period of time.

 - Underdosing, which may be due to underestimation of bodyweight, misadministration of the product, or lack of calibration of the dosing device (if any).

 Suspected clinical cases of resistance to anthelmintics should be further investigated using appropriate tests (e.g. Faecal Egg Count Reduction Test).
 Where the results of the test(s) strongly suggest resistance to a particular anthelmintic, an anthelmintic belonging to another pharmacological class and having a different mode of action should be used.

-Not to be used in other species; avermectins can cause fatalities in dogs, especially Collies, Old English Sheepdogs and related breeds and crosses, and also in turtles/tortoises.
+Not to be used in other species; avermectins can cause fatalities in dogs.

-ii) Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the product

 Use during pregnancy, lactation or lay

 May be used in dairy cattle during all stages of lactation.
 Studies have demonstrated a wide safety margin.
 Studies conducted at three times the recommended use level of 0.5 mg eprinomectin/kg body weight had no adverse effect on breeding performance of cows or bulls.

 No interactions with other medicaments and no other forms of interactions are known.